alexchenuw/devopslabs/Lab-4/README.md

 COPY ./index.html /usr/share/nginx/html/index.html
 ```

 * next we are going to create a simple html file for our image, build the image and tag the image.
-Then we will an instance of our image and call it web1.
+Then we will create an instance of our image and call it **web1**.
+Finally we will get a quick look at the logs for our new docker container instance.

 ```bash
 echo "This is my sample nginx web container" > index.html docker build . -t static-site